dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ### Validator Testing

 - HTML
-  - Show no errors when put through W3C validator (insert link to this validator)
+  - No errors found when using CSS validator - "https://validator.w3.org/#validate_by_input".

 -CSS
-  - Show same thing for CSS validator (insert link for validator used)
+  - No errors found when using CSS validator - "https://jigsaw.w3.org/css-validator/validator".

 ### Unfixed bugs